Hari-23-cpu/Replication-of-Holiday-app-using-React/README.md

 🏝️ Dynamic UI built with React components for smooth navigation.

-📱 Fully responsive design compatible with mobile, tablet, and desktop.

 📰 Blog section to showcase lifestyle articles and travel experiences.

 🌇 Gallery view for displaying destination highlights.